 Marijuana and music go hand-in-hand.
-Carl Sagan used cannabis to increase his appreciation of art & music, and there are countless odes to the herb by musicians from all sorts of genres.
+Carl Sagan used cannabis to increase his appreciation of art and music, and there are countless odes to the herb by musicians from all sorts of genres.

 We’re going to avoid the standard Led Zeppelins, Black Sabbaths and Grateful Deads for this article, as awesome as they are.
 Instead, we’re going to suggest 5 classic albums for the weekend – ones you may have never heard before.
 Here we go …

 Ghetto Brothers, Power Fuerza (1972)

 The Ghetto Brothers were a Latin/rock/funk/pop band hailing from the Bronx.
 Anyone who’s seen 80 Blocks from Tiffany’s and/or Flyin’ Cut Sleeves will see that these guys were the real-life Warriors.
 Fans of the show The Get Down must listen to this album, as this band gives you a glimpse of where hip-hop came from.

 An extremely rare jewel of a record (it’s one of the most expensive pieces of vinyl in the world), Power Fuerza one will go down in the annals of music history due to the Ghetto Brothers’ influence on not only hip-hop, but their effect on the social life in the Bronx and New York in the 70s as a whole.

 Alice Coltrane featuring Pharoah Sanders, Journey in Satchidanada (1971)